Maceration and Aromatisation by Sonication

 Oleoresins can be prepared from spices, such as basil, capsicum, cardamom, celery seed, cinnamon bark, clove bud, fenugreek, fir balsam, ginger, jambu, labdanum, mace, marjoram, nutmeg, parsley, pepper (black/white), pimenta (allspice), rosemary, sage, savory, thyme, turmeric, vanilla, West Indian bay leaves.
 The solvents used are nonaqueous and can be either polar (i.e. alcohols) or nonpolar (i.e. hydrocarbons, carbon dioxide).
 Ultrasonic extraction method is compatible with those solvents and accelerates the extraction rate and yield.

-Both, essential oils and oleoresins are excellent natural substances, which can be added as concentrated flavour ingredient to various foods and beverages.
+Both, essential oils and oleoresins are excellent natural substances, which can be added as concentrated flavor ingredient to various foods and beverages.
 Essential oils and oleoresins are isolated from plants via extraction (e.g. ultrasonically assisted extraction) and subsequent distillation.
 Herbs, spices and other botanicals are used as raw materials for the production of essential oils and oleoresins.